hanfak/topics-to-learn/devOps/Microservices.md

 - This results in a number of benefits over a traditional monolithic architecture such as
   -  independent deployability
   - language
+    - less coupling to a language or stack
   - platform and technology independence for different components
   - distinct axes of scalability
+    - vertical scaling of parts of system rathe than whole monolith
   - increased architectural flexibility.
 - size
   - Commonly, microservices are of the order of hundreds of lines but can be tens or thousands depending on the responsibility they encapsulate.
 A good, albeit non-specific, rule of thumb is as small as possible but as big as necessary to represent the domain concept they own.